 CWA is suddenly a target.
 It has never been in distress in its 150+ year history.

 Aqua's Unsolicited Bid

 In 2017, just a year after Act 12 passed, Aqua made a $320M unsolicited bid to purchase the CWA.
 The CWA board unanimously rejected the offer.
 The board determined that there was no benefit to ratepayers from the sale.
 If CWA was sold, rates would go up and the public would lose access to the Octoraro Reservoir——a lose-lose situation.
-The CWA board's decision to reject this bid has saved ratepayers nearly $200M.
+The CWA board's decision to reject this bid has saved ratepayers over $200M.